 wedding photography styles

-To the general couples who are not that familiar with the technicals of photography, the easiest approach is to look at the works of different wedding photographers and see whose works you visually like and FEEL for the most in terms of how they capture a wedding, their styles and colours.
+To the general couples who are not that familiar with the technicals of photography, the easiest approach is to look at the works of different wedding photographers and see whose works you visually like and FEEL for the most in terms of how they capture a wedding, their styles and colours, and look at actual day works for actual day and also ask to see a more comprehensive set for the wedding if the photographer only posts a few shots for the wedding.

 Look at real couple shoots